p30arena/meow_do/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on frontend development.
-All core features (User authentication, Workspace management, Goal management, and Task management) and all project initialization tasks (multi-language support including RTL/LTR, and light/dark mode theming) have been successfully implemented.
+The current focus is on implementing new features: user timezone preference, task tracking (start/stop, time spent summary with Recharts), and task priority.
+All previous core features (User authentication, Workspace management, Goal management, and Task management) and project initialization tasks (multi-language support including RTL/LTR, and light/dark mode theming) have been successfully implemented.
 All core backend features are also complete.

 ## Recent Changes